 What does school democracy mean in practice?

-A weekly school meeting consisting of all teachers and students will decide on all pastoral matters: for example, behaviour, rules in school time, uniform, upkeep of the school environment.
+A weekly school meeting consisting of all teachers and students will decide on all pastoral matters: for example, behaviour, rules in school time, upkeep of the school environment.
 Decisions will be made by arriving at a consensus and, if that is not possible, through majority voting (one person, one vote).

 We have to put faith in the processes that children will learn over the course of weekly meetings, which are an important opportunity for learning how to communicate: listening without interruption, accepting the value of both sides of an argument, speaking with respect.
 Such a forum encourages free speech, develops the ability to express ones’ opinions in public, models respect for other points of view, provides experience of positive and negative group dynamics and demonstrates decision-making.
 Students will be expected to do research to inform proposals to the school meeting.
 New ideas can be trialled to test their consequences before they become school policy.

-If students outvoted staff and decided something dangerous or ill-advised, what would the Lead teacher do?
+If students outvoted staff and decided something dangerous or ill-advised, what would the educators do?

 Freedom comes with responsibility.
-This principle will deter any dangerous or ill-advised policies.
-Children are innately fair and they will mature as democratic practitioners as the mantle of responsibility will help them develop their wisdom.
-The lead teacher and the staff are there to offer advice to make sure this principle is followed.
-Parents are also invited to particpate in school meetings when they are directly affected by a decison.
-(E.g. changes in timetable, a new location etc…)
+Children are innately fair and the responsibility given to them helps them to develop their wisdom.
+The educators are there to offer advice to make sure that everyone is safe and well.
+Parents are also invited to participate in decision making when they are directly affected by a decision. (e.g. changes in timetable, a new location etc...)

-What are the arrangements for staff cover, when the starting number of teachers is so small and someone could fall sick at the last minute?
+What are the arrangements for staff cover, when the number of educators is so small and someone could fall sick at the last minute?

-We have a stand-by list of teachers who can step in at short notice as cover.
+We have a stand-by list of educators who can step in at short notice as cover.
 The list is made up of trustees and collaborators who the children will already know.
 Everything will be done to make sure children’s learning is not disrupted and that the skills and knowledge of the cover staff are consistent with the school values and high standards.